max-pub/EpiSeq/README.md

 This application analyzes the **correlation between Multi-Drug Resistant Organism (MDRO) typing data and patient location data**.
 Its primary objective is to assess the relationship between these datasets and derive **reproducible transmission thresholds** per bacterial species.

----

 **Key Features:**

-* **🔒 Local Data Processing:** Ensures strict privacy with no data uploads; all processing occurs locally.
+* **Local Data Processing:** Ensures strict privacy with no data uploads; all processing occurs locally.
-* **⚙️ Customizable Parameters:** Offers flexible spatial and temporal analysis configurations.
+* **Customizable Parameters:** Offers flexible spatial and temporal analysis configurations.
-* **🧫 Broad Species Support:** Compatible with any cgMLST-typed bacterial species.
+* **Broad Species Support:** Compatible with any cgMLST-typed bacterial species.
-* **🔁 Reproducible Methodology:** Implements a method validated and used in a peer-reviewed publication.
+* **Reproducible Methodology:** Implements a method validated and used in a peer-reviewed publication.

----

 The application is available at: [https://mdro-correlation.uni-muenster.de/2506/](https://mdro-correlation.uni-muenster.de/2506/)

 ## Application Modes